preciofishbone/OmniaDocsG2/blocks/document-rollup/index.rst

 Display
 ---------------
-You can select "List View", "Card" and "Group by site" here.
+You can select "List View", "Summary View", "Group by site" and "Card" and here.
 Available settings differ depending on your choice.

 For **List View** you can set the following: